BoozeLee/githubupdater-tools/project_summary.md

 3. **requirements_poly.txt** - Dependencies for the poly framework
 4. **test_poly_framework.sh** - Test script for the poly framework
 5. **.github/workflows/poly-ci.yml** - GitHub workflow for the poly framework
+6. **run_poly_framework.sh** - Script to run the poly framework with virtual environment
+7. **githubupdater_env/** - Python virtual environment with all dependencies installed
+8. **requirements.txt** - Complete list of dependencies for the virtual environment

 ### AI Job Framework Files
 1. **script.py** - AI job finder framework implementation with live job data